CMPMPOWE/Lost-Ark-Dungeon-bot/README.md

 # Update 23/05/2022 anti-bot dectection
 working towards an anti-bot dectection that uses deep learning.
-I would need to gather data and display the percentage of a player being a bot or not.
+I would need to gather data and display the percentage of a player being a bot or not in the open world enviroment.
-This will be hard for gathering data in game.
+This will be hard for gathering data in game for open world